jiahaoli57/Call-for-Reviewers/README.md

 2. Add new "call for reviewers" links to the `README.md` file.
 Please ensure the link format is clear and includes relevant information.
 3. Submit a Pull Request.

-Alternatively, you can contribute by emailing me the "call for reviewers" links directly.
-Please send to jiahaoli57@163.com.
+Alternatively, you can contribute by emailing me the "call for reviewers" links directly (jiahaoli57@163.com).
 I'll make sure to add them to the repository ASAP.

 We appreciate your contributions!